NEONScience/NEON-Data-Skills/tutorials-in-development/spreadsheet-NEON-surface-water-chem.md

 When we join the data tables we will want to consider areas where there are no data or where the NEON data has NA values.
 As a quick excersize to demonstrate how Excel deals with NA values let's create a line plot of the **waterCalcium** variable.
-In our data set this has "NA" values for sampling bouts in March and April of 2017.
+In our dataset this has "NA" values for sampling bouts in March and April of 2017.

 ### Create Line Plot